| Title: | Genetic Algorithm and Particle Swarm Optimization |

 genes have the same maximum possible percentage change.

-For more information on mutation algorithms please see Patil, Bhende (2014).
+For more information on mutation algorithms, please see Patil and Bhende (2014).

-The function returns a matrix which rows are children (after mutation has been applied to some of them).
+The function returns a matrix whose rows are children (after mutation has been applied to some of them).

 S. Patil, M. Bhende.
 (2014).
 Comparison and Analysis of Different Mutation Strategies to improve the Performance of Genetic Algorithm.
 International Journal of Computer Science and Information Technologies, 5 (3), 4669-4673.